 |Little Egret on stream bank|

-It was in here that I suddenly fell back in love with just watching the birds (I know sounds odd), with not enough light and heavy rain my camera gear was put safely away in my bag and as soon as it was I was surrounded by birds, I was literally in the middle of a huge tit flock, the like of which I have not had the pleasure of being in the company of for many years.
-Along with good numbers of BLUE TIT, GREAT TIT and LONG-TAILED TIT, were smatterings of COAL TIT, GOLDCREST (both new patch birds for me), a couple of GREAT-SPOTTED WOODPECKERS, a few JAY, and no end of other flitting creature that didn’t stop long enough for me to identify fully.
+It was in here that I suddenly fell back in love with just watching the birds (I know sounds odd).
+With not enough light, and heavy rain, my camera gear was put safely away in my bag, and as soon as it was I was surrounded by birds.
+I was literally in the middle of a huge tit flock, the like of which I have not had the pleasure of being in the company of for many years.
+Along with good numbers of BLUE TIT; GREAT TIT; and LONG-TAILED TIT; were smatterings of COAL TIT; GOLDCREST (both new patch birds for me); a couple of GREAT-SPOTTED WOODPECKERS; a few JAY; and no end of other flitting creatures, that didn’t stop long enough for me to identify fully.